DiegoloM2/lens-app/README.md

 Spaced repetition is a proven learning technique that involves reviewing information at increasing intervals, thereby significantly improving long-term retention of the material.
 With Lens, users can create their own flashcards or choose from a vast library of pre-built decks, making it easy to learn a wide range of topics.

 # Features
-- User-friendly interface for seamless navigation and deck management
+- User-friendly interface for seamless navigation and deck management (Using React Native)
 - Customizable flashcards with support for text and images
 - Performance tracking and analytics for efficient learning progress
-- Synchronization across devices for a seamless experience
+- Synchronization across devices for a seamless experience (using Django Rest API)

 # Getting Started
 To get started with Lens, follow these simple steps: